Tokyo 2020: New date for Olympic Games set to be decided this week

 The Games, which were due to be held in Japan from July 24 to August 9, have been postponed until 2021 due to the coronavirus pandemic.

-Mori says suggestions have been made to hold the games either in spring or summer next year and he confirmed he would likely discuss the matter with International Olympic Committee president Thomas Bach this week.
+Mori says suggestions have been made to hold the Games either in spring or summer next year and confirmed he would likely discuss the matter with International Olympic Committee president Thomas Bach this week.

 "Opinions on both sides have been compiled, whether spring or summer, there are opinions for both options," said Mori.